ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_gacnn_ReadTheDocs.rst

 Generally, the class labels start from ``0`` to ``N-1`` where ``N`` is the number of classes.

-Note that the project only supports classification problems where each sample is assigned to only one class.
+Note that the project only supports that each sample is assigned to only one class.

 .. _header-n89: